stsan9/AnomalyDetection4Jets/README.md

 ```
 This lets you access a pod (remote environment) where our data and models are stored.

-To work on the code within the pod and edit with the editor of your choice (vim, emacs).
+To work on the code within the pod and edit with the editor of your choice (vim, emacs):
 ```
 cd ~/work
 git clone [the URL of your fork] cd AnomalyDetection4Jets/code
 ```

 To see what's stored in our volume, do `cd /anomalyvol/` and look around the directory.
-Important directories include
+Important directories include:
 - `/anomalyvol/experiments`
 - `/anomalyvol/data`
 - `/anomalyvol/emd_models`